5 reasons your plumbing business should hire an apprentice

 The UK government recently confirmed new reforms to its apprenticeship funding system, making £60 million available to help young people from deprived backgrounds get into an apprenticeship.
-This comes as part of a nationwide drive to create three million new apprenticeships by 2020.
+This was part of a nationwide drive to create three million new apprenticeships by 2020

-All this points to huge financial benefits for plumbing businesses, merchants, and installation companies to take on an apprentice.
+All this points to huge financial benefits for plumbing businesses, merchants, and installation companies to hire an apprentice.
 Putting the financial support on offer to one side, though, what other value can an apprentice add to your business?

 John Guest Apprentice Scheme